Choosing the RIGHT White for Your Home

 If you already have something painted white in your room, ie. trim or cabinets and are NOT repainting it, I would HIGHLY SUGGEST that you paint, whatever it is you want to paint, the exact same colour.

-It can be risky to mix and match whites as one can EASILY make another look dirty/warm/cool/etc… If this concerns you, then stick with the white you already have in the room.
-If you don’t know the name of the white you have, take a cabinet door/piece of trim to the paint store and have them colour match it for you.
+Mixing and matching whites is RICKY business as one white can EASILY make another look dirty/warm/cool/etc… Therefore, if you already have a white surface in your room that you don’t plan on repainting, it’s best to stick with it.
+However, if you don’t know the colour name of the white you have, take a cabinet door/piece of trim to the paint store and have them colour match it for you.

 Now, moving along to the guts n’ glory of this blog post…

 STEP 1 FIND THE WHITE THAT’S ALREADY IN YOUR ROOM

 If you’re painting your existing home, chances are, there’s already a surface in your room that has white on or in it.
 In this case, this white is your GUIDING WHITE and you don’t want to stray off its path.
 For example, if your countertop has a warm white in it, you’ll want to choose a warm white paint colour – not a true or cool one.